Thomas-yx/RA-GCNv1/README.md

 We only need the **s001-s017 3D skeletons** data.

+There are 302 samples need to be ignored, which are shown in the **datasets/ignore.txt**.

 ### 2.3 Pretrained Models

 Several pretrained models are provided, which include **baseline**, **2-stream RA-GCN** and **3-stream RA-GCN** for the **cross-subject (cs)**